 Some interesting stats from the Australian Bureau of Statistics website taken from the Australian Household Use of Information Technology, Australia, 2014-15 survey.
-There were some surprising facts revealed that certainly shows that the truth is probably not many of us assume about our use of the internet and information technology.
+There were some surprising statistics that revealed that the truth is probably not many of us assume about our use of the internet and information technology.

 - 7.7 million Australians were using the internet back then in 2014.
 Today that number would be significantly higher as more people now have Smart TV’s with internet connection.

 - Homes with children under 15 years of age who had access to the internet accounted for 97% compared to those households with children over 15 years of age (82%).

 - 94% of home occupants used their desktop or laptop computers to access the internet, while 86% used their smart phone and 64% used their tablets.